verhas/javageci/CONFIGURATION.md

 that sets the value of the field.
 The method `build()` returns the configured generator object.

-Following this structure the generator can be instantiated using the
+Following this structure, the generator can be instantiated using the

 ```java
 ConfigBuilder.builder().filter("(private|protected) & !static & !final"). ... .build()